TalkingData/rxloop/README-en_US.md

 ## Features
 * Facilitate the abstract front-end domain model, free choice of multi-state or single state tree;
 * Easy to learn and use: Only four apis, friendly to Redux and RxJS;
-* Isolation side effects: using the asynchronous processing capabilities of RxJS, free combination, cancel AJAX and other asynchronous calls in the Epics;
+* Isolation side effects: using the asynchronous processing capabilities of RxJS, free combination, cancel AJAX and other asynchronous calls in the Pipes;
 * Extensions RxJS: rxloop can be cascaded into RxJS data pipelines, eventually distributing multiple data pipes.

 ## Installation